 So while the 360 image is of the exteriors, you can add sound effects that would highlight what is near by (sound of waves, or nature…).
 The lobby can have one vibe, and the apartment homes a different one.
 While you are moving around the space, we can add the option to punch in tight on details or add video to the TV that is in the model home.

-This is also nice because you can use all forms of media in one presentation.
+This is also nice because you can use all forms of digital media in one presentation.
 You can add links to other vides, have photos that can pop up, you could even add a photo montage in a picture frame within the space.

 Having this may options is great because it really lets you dial in your approach that fits your brand and sets your community apart from the one across the street.
 Whichever way you choose to do it, your future resident wants to feel what it will be like to live in your community, so lets give them that experience.